 But Meyer, as she regularly does, is reading into the biblical text something that is simply not there.
 She doesn’t explain how it could be semantically possible to simultaneously love one’s self and not “like” one’s self.
 She also never explains why her word should take precedence over the words of Christ, who makes no such differentiation.
 She simply expects it.
 She is, after all, Joyce Meyer and Jesus in Meyer’s book is, well, just Jesus –neither her Lord nor her Savior but rather her personal assistant, there to confirm how wonderful she is. (“There’s nothing wrong with you,” she claims Christ personally tells her elsewhere in the book, “but there is a lot right about you.” p 178)

 Of course the Word nowhere teaches that we are to love ourselves or that doing so will “work wonders” or that not doing so will keep us from loving others.
 It teaches instead that we should put our faith in God, who alone has the power to “work wonders”.
 It teaches we should first love God no matter how we feel about ourselves.
 And it teaches;

 “A new command I give you: Love one another.
 As I have loved you, so you must love one another.”
 John 13:34

-This is Christ’s “new” commandment, a commandment completely different from Moses’ –that we love others not as Joyce Meyer selfishly loves herself but as Christ selflessly loved us, a love that cost him his very life, the greatest love of all.
+This is Christ’s “new” commandment, that we love others not as Joyce Meyer selfishly loves herself but as Christ selflessly loved us, a love that cost him his very life, the greatest love of all.